 That is why both the work of language learning and the work of marriage is a work of faith.
 By faith we study both language and spouse, trusting Christ is gracious to enable our fluency…and theirs.

 So be patient in the process.
 Just as it takes years for you to learn a new language well, it will take time for you and your spouse to learn each other well.
 It might be tempting to feel discouraged, and to think you will never make the progress you want.
 But trust the Lord’s faithfulness to you.
 He is committed to your marriage.
 Celebrate his grace in both big and small victories and be confident in how sufficient he is for you both.

 - Become a cultural learner not a cultural critic.

 Language and culture are often very closely tied together.
 You learn language as you learn culture and you learn culture as you learn language.
 In the same way, a big way you learn your spouse is by understanding and learning the culture he comes from.
 Not only the country he comes from (if you are in a cross cultural marriage, like me), but his family’s culture and even his personality’s culture.

-If you think about it, each person has a culture of its own: s a strong set of values: a preference in how they do things; an idea of what life in community looks like; a definition for rest; a love or hate of risk, etc.
+If you think about it, each person has a culture of their own; a strong set of values; a preference in how they do things; an idea of what life in community looks like; a definition for rest; a love or hate of risk, etc.